Hui-design/VAND-GNL/README.md

 ## ⛳ Testing
-You can test the trained models on mvtec, VisA, or mvtec3d by the following commands:
+You can test the trained models by the following commands:
 ```bash
 python inference_mvtec_ATTA.py --data_root <your_path>/mvtec/
 ```